iamtheeel/sensorFusion/cv/running/README.md

 >   1. Determine which file is your SD Card
 >      - df -l
 >        - "df = disk format (asking not telling), -l = only show local disks
 >      - This will give a list of mount points.
-If there is any doubt, unmount and eject the card and run the df again, looking for changes
+If there is any doubt, un-mount and eject the card and run the df again, looking for changes
->      - If your disk is not already formated for your OS, a df will not show.
+>      - If your disk is not already formatted for your OS, a df will not show.
 You can either use your os to format it, or go down a rabbit hole...
 Up to you.
 >   1. Use dd to write the image e.x.:
 >     - sudo dd if=flashcard_arm64.img of=/dev/disk7
 >        - sudo = do as root